-Like Ysgol Felinwnda, the alternative schools serve an area of linguistic significance, with over 70% of the population able to speak Welsh, therefore the learners will join a Welsh-language school.
-As no community activities are held at Ysgol Felinwnda, and Canolfan Bro Llanwnda is located next door, closing the school will not affect the community's ability to host community activities, including the Welsh language activities in the area.
+Like Ysgol Felinwnda, the alternative schools serve an area of linguistic significance, so if the proposal is implemented, the learners would join a Welsh language school.
+As no community activities are held at Ysgol Felinwnda, and Canolfan Bro Llanwnda is located next door, it is not anticipated that the closure of the school would affect the community's ability to continue to hold community activities, including Welsh activities in the area.